iamshaynez/enterprise-site/content/docs/ultimate-guides/001-what-is-enterprise-architecture.md

 ---
-title: "Introduction of enterprise architecture"
+title: "Chapter 1.1 - Introduction of enterprise architecture"
 description: "The fundamental concept of Enterprise Architecture Management (EAM) in a glance."
 summary: "The fundamental concept of Enterprise Architecture Management (EAM) in a glance."
 date: 2024-01-01T16:04:48+02:00